Breakfast in the Ruins: Plot summary

 The bulk of the book takes place during a single night at the hotel suite, during which the two have little sleep.
-The Nigerian introduces Glogauer to various aspects of Homosexual sex.
+The Nigerian introduces Glogauer to various aspects of homosexual sex.
 Though completely new to it, Glogauer quickly sheds all inhibitions and starts acting in an (unspecified) provocative manner, startling the Nigerian: "You know how to be offensive, don't you?
 A short time ago you were just an ordinary London lad.
-Now you are behaving like the bitchiest little Pansy I ever saw" (Ch.15).
+Now you are behaving like the bitchiest little pansy I ever saw" (Ch.15).
 During the night the two of them quarrel, reconcile, and have some more sex and a little nap.
 The Nigerian also makes Glogauer paint his skin black.

 Gradually, it starts looking like the Nigerian is not what he seems.
-His English is suddenly changing; suddenly it looks like his eyes are blue; and at a certain moment Glogauer suddenly feels that he might be a woman, of an animal with teeth - and then he looks again like he was.
+His English is suddenly changing; suddenly it looks like his eyes are blue; and at a certain moment Glogauer suddenly feels that he might be a woman, or an animal with teeth — and then he looks again like he was.
 The Nigerian says that "We are many people, there are a lot of different sides to one's personality".
 Later on, he expresses his objection to abortion because "I'm against the destruction of possibilities.
 Everything should be allowed to proliferate.
 The interest lies in seeing which becomes dominant.
 Which wins".
-This implies that the Nigerian is aware of Glogauer's experiencing the different lives he might have had - though he never refers to it.
+This implies that the Nigerian is aware of Glogauer's experiencing the different lives he might have had — though he never refers to it.

 The Nigerian offers to make Glogauer a successful artist and get his paintings bought.
 Later on, he offers to take Glogauer with him.
 Glogauer, suddenly realizing that this is a famous man whose photos often appear in the papers, refuses.
 The Nigerian reacts: "I offered you an empire, and you've chosen a cabbage patch".
-Finally, they part on roof garden where they first met - and the Nigerian (if he is that) has turned into a white man.
+Finally, they part on roof garden where they first met — and the Nigerian (if he is that) has turned into a white man.

-The unnamed Nigerian could be an incarnation of Jerry Cornelius - an urban adventurer and hipster of ambiguous and occasionally polymorphous gender, who appears in several Moorcock books.
-In Behold the Man, and at the start of Breakfast in the Ruins, Glogauer is white but by the end of Breakfast he has become black (similarly, Moorcock's Jerry Cornelius is white in The Final Programme but black in A Cure for Cancer.
+The unnamed Nigerian could be an incarnation of Jerry Cornelius — an urban adventurer and hipster of ambiguous and occasionally polymorphous gender, who appears in several Moorcock books.
+In Behold the Man, and at the start of Breakfast in the Ruins, Glogauer is white, but by the end of Breakfast he has become black.
+(Similarly, Moorcock's Jerry Cornelius is white in The Final Programme but black in A Cure for Cancer.)